elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Theft ?
+- Theft?
 Me, theft, my son?
 - You lie, dog; out of my sight, out of here, I tell you, or I will strangle you.
 - Do you speak the truth?
 Isaac is in their hands.
 - No, traitor, executioner ... executioner.